microsoft/api-guidelines/graph/patterns/change-status.md

 ## Solution

-API Designers can prefer the usage of a `status` property (the name is not mandatory) or a datafyed version of the intended action to represent the **intent** of triggering a side effect rather than starting the execution directly through the HTTP request.
+API Designers can prefer the usage of a property indicating the status and request for its modification or a datafyed version of the action that represents the **intent** of triggering a side effect rather than starting the execution directly through the HTTP request.

 Taking in consideration the example of the `riskyUser` above, it is possible to keep the `riskState` property on the resource: